konkontos/docker-symfony/README.md

 `docker exec symfony-app composer --working-dir=[symfony app name] install`

-edit the newly generated `parameters.yml` file to match the settings in the `setup-env.sh` script
+edit the newly generated `parameters.yml` file to match the settings in the `.env` file

 run further setup commands, such as setting up your database. e.g.: